timng93/R10/README.md

 # R10

-R10 is a mobile application that allows user to check out conference sessions happening nearby.
-The user can like and unlike sessions.
+R10 is a mobile application that allows user to check out speakers sessions happening at the R10 Conference.
+The user can like, unlike sessions, and read up more info on the sessions.
 The sessions that are liked will be featured in a favorite list.
 The app can be viewed on both iOS and Android devices.

 ## Author